 M1 Finance: Best User Interface

-When it comes to ease-of-use, M1 Finance is the clear winner.
-M1 offers a modern design and convenient investing tools that will benefit beginner and advanced investors alike.
+This online broker offers a modern design and convenient investing tools that will benefit beginner and advanced investors alike.

 M1 uses a “pie” system to define its portfolios and sections of portfolios; you can create a pie by combining different stocks, fixed assets, and funds, or choose ready-made M1 pies composed of ETFs, target-date funds, mutual fund replications (like Berkshire Hathaway), or social impact investing funds.

-For example, if I want to create a portfolio made up of 25% Apple, 25% Microsoft, and 50% IBM, you can easily make this happen by creating a pie with these percentages in the M1 app or website.
+For example, if you want to create a portfolio made up of 25% Apple, 25% Microsoft, and 50% IBM, you can easily make this happen by creating a pie with these percentages in the M1 app or website.

 And don’t worry, if you feel like you need to take a step back and learn more about what a brokerage is and does, check out our Starter Guide: Introduction to Stockbrokers.